cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 var params = {
     "type": "setScopeList",
 }

 sdkhub.getUserPlugin().callFuncWithParam("archive", params);
 ```

 **addArchive**:

-Asynchronously submits an archive.
+**Asynchronously** submits an archive.
 This method only adds an archive.

-This method submits information asynchronously.
 To be specific, if the device is not connected to the network when the app client calls this method, the HMS Core SDK caches the data locally.
 The data is submitted to Huawei server when network connection is restored and the user signs in again.
 You do not need to pay attention to the execution result of this method.

 **Parameter Description**: